WuerthPhoenix/tornado/doc/how-to/92-HowTo-String-Interpolation.md

 }

 ```
-You will see, that whenever you send an event via API to Tornado, that the returned result will no longer
-contain the placeholders of **${event.payload.xy}**, but the actual values of the event if applicable.
-If some of them are not contained in the event, the action will fail.

-Remember that whenever you create a new rule, you will need to restart the Tornado service.
-It's always
+Remember that whenever you create a new rule or edit an existing one,
+you need to restart the Tornado service.
+It is also
-helpful to run a check first to make sure there are no syntactic errors in your new rule:
+helpful to run a check to make sure there are no syntactic errors in your new rule:
 ```
 # tornado --config-dir=/neteye/shared/tornado/conf check
 # systemctl restart tornado.service
 ```

+If you performed all the previous steps correctly, you should notice that,
+whenever an event matches the rule,
+the body of the generated action will no longer contain any of the
+original placeholders ${event.payload.*}.
+In fact, they are replaced by the actual values extracted from the event.
+If one or more placeholders cannot be resolved, the action will fail.

 ## <a id="tornado-howto-string-interpolation-step3"></a> Step #3:  Send the event and set the status

-First open a browser and check that you deployed the configuration to icinga2 navigating to the
+Open a browser and verify that you deployed the required configuration to icinga2,
+this can be done navigating to the
 **Overview > Services > host.example.com: my_dummy** [service](/neteye/monitoring/service/show?host=host.example.com&service=my_dummy).
-You will see that it is still in
+You should see that it is still in
 **Pending** state as no active checks are executed.

-You can use the *tornado-send-event* helper command to send the contents of a file to tornado.
+We can now use the *tornado-send-event* helper command to send the JSON content of a file to the tornado API.
-Do this by creating a file called *payload.json* with the following contents in your *home directory*:
+So, create a file called *payload.json* with the following contents in your *home directory*:
 ```json
 {
   "type": "dummy_passive_check",